top of page

 Here is a basic understanding of travel eSIMs.

-You can make voice and video calls and send messages via popular Apps like WhatsApp, Facebook Messenger, etc. Your current WhatsApp account will still be active; no new account is needed.
+You can make voice and video calls and send messages via popular Apps like WhatsApp, Facebook Messenger, etc. Your WhatsApp account will still be active; no new account is needed.

 You can install and set up your eSIM before you leave home.
 However, it's automatically activated only when you connect with a local network at your destination.
 So, if you purchase a 7-day eSIM plan three weeks before you depart, your GB use and 7 days only start when you arrive on holiday, not when you purchase it or set it up.